5 best Robin alternatives & competitors

 - Offers transparent, per-user pricing with no annual lock-in required

-- Delivers strong EU data residency on top of SOC 2 Type II and ISO 27001 certification for compliance-heavy environment
+- Delivers strong EU data residency on top of SOC 2 Type II and ISO 27001 certification for compliance-heavy environments

 Best Robin alternatives and competitors